 The man had a valid argument.
 However, because the syndicate’s agreement stipulated that it would cover monthly costs for members who were away from work due to illness or another reason, the court froze the earnings.

 It’s not uncommon for problems to arise when millions of dollars are at stake and a lottery pool is supposed to share the winnings.
 Disagreements often arise.
-If you are embroiled in a lottery dispute like the one described above, or some other kind of disagreement, a Los Angeles lottery dispute lawyer can help.
+If you are embroiled in a lottery dispute like the one described above, or some other kind of disagreement, a Los Angeles personal injury lawyer can help.